-The Israel-Arab conflict occupies my thoughts almost from birth.
-When I was yopung I was always optimistic about the prospects for some resolution of the conflict.
+The Israel- Arab conflict occupies my thoughts almost from birth.
+I grew up in a family who was always politically minded.
+I was brought up with a great sensitivity to racial and ethnic hatred behavior.
+I always believed that reconciliations among ethnic and national conflicts are unavoidable.
+When I was younger I was always optimistic about the prospects for some resolution of the conflict.
 But as I grow old I am more pessimistic.
-This is how the Economist describe it:

-"After the ignominious defeat of 1967, the Arab states again rejected the idea of peace with Israel.
+This is how the Economist describes it: "After the ignominious defeat of 1967, the Arab states again rejected the idea of peace with Israel.
 That was, indeed, a wasted opportunity.
 But even though the Israel of 1967 discussed how much of the West Bank it was ready to trade for peace, the Likud governments of the late 1970s and 1980s wanted it all.
 For Israel fell in love with the territories it had occupied.
 This was the period of Israeli rejection.
-Israeli prime ministers such as Menachem Begin and Yitzhak Shamir asserted a God-given right to a "greater Israel" that included the West Bank and Gaza Strip, in which Israeli governments of all stripes continued to plant (illegal) settlements.
-In some Israeli minds the Palestinians became a non-people, to be fobbed off with self-government under Israeli or perhaps Jordanian supervision.
-It took an explosion of Palestinian resistance, in the intifada (uprising) of the late 1980s and the far more lethal one of 2001-03, to convince Israel that this was an illusion."
+Israeli prime ministers such as Menachem Begin and Yitzhak Shamir asserted a God- given right to a "greater Israel" that included the West Bank and Gaza Strip, in which Israeli governments of all stripes continued to plant (illegal) settlements.
+In some Israeli minds the Palestinians became a non- people, to be fobbed off with under Israeli or perhaps Jordanian supervision. self-government It took an explosion of Palestinian resistance, in the intifada (uprising) of the late 1980s and the far more lethal one of 2001- 03, to convince Israel that this was an illusion."

-As an economist I tend to view the conflict between the Israelis and the Palestinian as a Prisoner's Dilemma game.
+As economist, I tend to view the conflict between the Israelis and the Palestinian as a Prisoner's Dilemma game.

 The prisoner's dilemma game was popularized by a simple story.
-Two men are captured by the police and separately offered the same plea-bargain: "If you confess and he doesn't, you walk free; if you both confess, you'll both get five years; if neither of you confess, you'll both get one year; if he confesses and you don't, you'll get 20 years."
+Two men are captured by the police and separately offered the same plea- bargain: "If you confess and he doesn't, you walk free; if you both confess, you'll both get five years; if neither of you confess, you'll both get one year; if he confesses and you don't, you'll get 20 years."
 Rational prisoners will confess, wishing there was a way to commit each other to silence.
 The equilibrium outcome is much worse than if the two prisoners would not confess; and get one year in prison.
-But each player, taking the strategy of the other player, has an incentive to deviate from this equilibrium because it looks to him/her that by confessing, while the other player doesn't, he/she can walk free.
+But each player, taking the strategy of the other player, has an incentive to deviate from this equilibrium because it looks to him/ her that by confessing, while the other player doesn't, he/ she can walk free.
 Game theorists have known since the 1950s that when the prisoner's dilemma is repeated indefinitely, more cooperative strategies can flourish.
-Most important, the "prisoner's dilemma" is merely a two-player game.
+Most important, the "prisoner's dilemma" is merely a two- player game.
 This is a crucial omission.
 Most social arrangements stand or fail with the help of third parties.

 A keen observer of the global conflict, Anthony Cordesman, writes: "It is now all too clear that the war of attrition between the Palestinians and Israel that began in September 2000 unleashed a "war process" that will be difficult to turn into any kind of peace process for years to come.
-The death of Yassir Arafat clearly solved nothing.
+The death of Yasser Arafat clearly solved nothing.
 The weak, corrupt and divided Palestinian Authority he left behind cannot be fixed by a handful of good leaders.
 Hamas may not reflect a Palestinian majority, but it and the Palestinian Islamic Jihad have much better internal discipline and are widely seen as an alternative to a hopeless peace process."